-- they will tell.
-It is important not to share information with others who are not - involved; - 1413 If you do need to share information for their safety, get permission by letting - them know what you will share and with whom it will be shared; ie. the rest of - 1415 contact points in case of a formal complaint - 1416 Establish Safety - 1417 An important part of helping the survivor is to identify ways in which the - survivor can re-establish their sense of physical and emotional safety.
-You are - a step in the process.
-Ask them what would make them feel safe and how you can - help them accomplish this. - 1421 If the stalking or harassment is ongoing, help them to develop a plan of what to - do if they are in immediate danger.
-Having a specific plan and preparing in - advance can be important if the harassment escalates. - 1424 Things you can say - 1425 It is hard to know what to say to a person when they confide in you.
-Refrain - from asking a lot of questions, instead, support them with these phrases.
-Let - the person know that you believe that they have the strength and capacity to - 1428 heal. - It's not your fault - I'm sorry this happened - 1431 I believe you - How can I help you? - \bullet I am glad you told me - I'll support your choices - You're not alone
+- An important part of helping the survivor is to identify ways in which the survivor can re-establish their sense of physical and emotional safety.
+You are a step in the process.
+Ask them what would make them feel safe and how you can help them accomplish this.

+- If the stalking or harassment is ongoing, help them to develop a plan of what to do if they are in immediate danger.
+Having a specific plan and preparing in advance can be important if the harassment escalates.

+- 1411 Things you can say

+- It is hard to know what to say to a person when they confide in you.
+Refrain from asking a lot of questions, instead, support them with these phrases.
+Let the person know that you believe that they have the strengt and capacity to heal.

+- It's not your fault

+- I'm sorry this happened

+- I believe you

+- How can I help you?

+- I am glad you told me

+- I'll support your choices

+- You're not alone

-Use of inclusive language
+- 1423 Use of inclusive language

-1437 FYEG aims to use language in its communications and its events that reflects the
+- FYEG aims to use language in its communications and its events that reflects the level of English spoken within an organisation of mostly non-native speakers.

-- level of English spoken within an organisation of mostly non-native speakers. - 1439 FYEG promotes the use of inclusive and accessible language within the - organisation.
+FYEG promotes the use of inclusive and accessible language within the organisation.
 FYEG attempts to reduce the shame of using simple language.
-We do - this to make sure that everyone feels welcome to participate and contribute.
+We do this to make sure that everyone feels welcome to participate and contribute.